Overview

 Chocolate Experience

-A short stroll from the beach brings you to Skelligs Chocolate, Ireland’s only open‑plan chocolate factory.
-Visitors can sample handcrafted truffles, bars and fudge, and the site also offers chocolate‑making courses for all ages.
+A short walk from the beach leads to Skelligs Chocolate, Ireland’s only open-plan chocolate factory.
+The visitor centre allows guests to watch the production process, sample handcrafted truffles, bars, and fudge, and book chocolate-making courses suitable for all ages.

 Surf Schools & Rentals

-Local operator Skellig Watersports runs surf‑instruction sessions during the summer months and provides board and wetsuit hire year‑round.
-While the bay is best suited to experienced surfers, beginners can take a lesson on the more sheltered sections of the beach under supervision.
-The centre also offers stand‑up paddle‑boarding and kayaking trips that explore the coastline and the waters around the Skellig Rocks.
+For those looking to learn or hire equipment, local operator Skellig Watersports runs surf instruction during the summer months and offers board and wetsuit hire year-round.
+While the bay itself is best left to seasoned surfers, beginners can take lessons on more sheltered sections of the beach under supervision.
+The centre also organises stand-up paddle-boarding and kayaking trips that explore the coastline and waters around the Skellig Rocks.

 Practical Information